 324 commits, one at a time — Saturday brief to Thursday ship.

-Competition sprint — 6 days from Saturday brief (21.3) to Thursday deadline (26.3), on a multi-month Next.js 16 + Supabase + OpenAI foundation I'd built solo beforehand.
-The days below cover the sprint itself, not the full project.
+Competition sprint — 6 days from Saturday brief (21.3) to Thursday deadline (26.3), plus a Friday for the post-deadline demo reel.
+All on a multi-month Next.js 16 + Supabase + OpenAI foundation I'd built solo beforehand.

 Brief landed on Saturday; started the same day.
 Email/password auth with per-user data isolation, migration 004 (views rebuild), Vercel framework config, TypeScript strict cleanup.
 Last commit 23:52.